neondatabase/neon/docs/rfcs/038-independent-compute-release.md

 4. Per-version `replica`
 5. Any per-user/project/endpoint overrides in the control plane
 6. Any dynamic setting calculated based on the compute size

+**N.B.** For simplicity, we do not do any custom logic for `shared_preload_libraries`, so it's completely overridden if specified on some level.
+Make sure that you include all necessary extensions in it when you do any overrides.

+**N.B.** There is a tricky question about what to do with custom compute image pinning we sometimes do for particular projects and customers.
+That's usually some ad-hoc work and images are based on the latest compute image, so it's relatively safe to assume that we could use settings from the latest compute release.
+If for some reason that's not true, and further overrides are needed, it's also possible to do on the project level together with pinning the image, so it's on-call/engineer/support responsibility to ensure that compute starts with the specified custom image.
+The only real risk is that compute image will get stale and settings from new releases will drift away, so eventually it will get something incompatible, but i) this is some operational issue, as we do not want stale images anyway, and ii) base settings receive something really new so rarely that the chance of this happening is very low.
+If we want to solve it completely, then together with pinning the image we could also pin the matching release revision in the control plane.

 The compute team will own the content of `compute/manifest.yaml`.